 HHS Innovates involves five major phases, which are designed to identify, share, and highlight innovation occurring at HHS.
 These include:

 - Employee Submission Period

 In the first phase of HHS Innovates, all HHS employees are encouraged to submit innovative solutions they have developed, or nominate the work of their colleagues.
-For more information about the eligibility criteria and innovation categories, check out the Eligibility and How to Apply tab.
+For more information about the eligibility criteria and innovation categories, check out the Overview tab.

 - Agency Review

 In the second phase of HHS Innovates, leadership from the HHS operating and staff divisions will be notified of their employees’ submissions of this award program, and they will be granted right of first refusal for any submissions that do not align with the division’s mission, goals, and strategic plans.

 - Scoring and Review by the HHS Innovates Committee